emunyangeyo/prediction-of-alzheimer-s-disease-using-mri/README.md

 Dataset

-The ImagesOASIS dataset (Kaggle) is used in this study.
+In this study we use the ImageOASIS dataset which is pubicly available on Kaggle (https://www.kaggle.com/datasets/ninadaithal/imagesoasis).
 It contains 2D structural MRI slices grouped into four Alzheimer’s disease stages.

 The dataset is strongly imbalanced.
 Non-demented samples account for the majority of images, while Moderate dementia samples are fewer.